Horchata – Mexican Rice Drink

 Instructions

-• Add almond milk, vanilla, sugar and water.
-Blend well until thoroughly combined.
+• Blend well until thoroughly combined.

 • Chill or serve over ice, garnished with ground cinnamon.